 Documents for authentication or the affixing of an apostille are done by the Consular Section of the Department of Foreign Affairs.

 Legalisation simply means confirming that a signature, seal or stamp appearing on a document is genuine.

 The signatures or seals of Irish public officials such as solicitors, notaries public, registrars on certain documents like Powers of Attorney and Certificates of Good Standing from Ireland have to be confirmed before the documents can be accepted overseas.
 Photocopies of any documents must be true copies of the original and signed by an Irish practicing solicitor or notary public.
 Ensure that the solicitor signs his own name and not the name of the practice.

-Foreign governments may request bearers of documents to have them authenticated by the Department of Foreign Affairs and trade or by Embassies or missions overseas.
+Foreign governments may request bearers of documents to have them authenticated by the Department of Foreign Affairs or by Embassies or missions overseas.
 The authentication verifies the identity of the signature and/or seal or stamp which the document bears.
 An apostille involves the addition of a certificate, either stamped on the document itself or attached to the document.
 It certifies the country of origin of the document, the identity and capacity in which a document has been signed and the name of any authority which has affixed a seal or stamp to the document.
 Public documents include documents issued by a notary public, Certificates of Incorporation, Birth, Death and Marriage Certificates.

 The apostille enables the presenter to bypass further certification and immediately send or take the documents to the country of intended use.
 Only certain countries will accept the apostille.

 A Certificate of Authentication only validates the signature of a notary public, local or state officer.
 The Certificate of Authentication does not validate the contents, completeness, accuracy of the notarised or issued document.
 The authentication process includes matching signature and seal with the information on file.